Collage of Blink's various design workshops

 The Art of Great Design Workshops: 5 Activities We Swear By

 Say goodbye to awkward and clunky design workshops.
-Here are our tips to ensure your team leaves every workshop focused, inspired, and aligned.
+Here are our tips to ensure your team leaves every UX workshop focused, inspired, and aligned.

 PDF